 Moreover, several SGBV prevention campaigns are carried out every year coinciding with the established international days, mainly on the occasion of the 25th of November and 8th of March, but also on the international day against human trafficking.
 These campaigns usually aim at raising awareness of SGBV among the general population.
 They also focus on improving the specialized training of the police and other relevant agents who intervene directly in cases of SGBV and human trafficking.
-In 2022, on the occasion of 25th of November, the Ministry of Social Affairs, Youth and Equality organized a conference open to the general public and a specialized training day for significant teams that delved into sexual violence in nightlife contexts.
-Also, in 2022, on the occasion of 18O, international day against human trafficking, the Ministry of Foreign Affairs and the Ministry of Social Affairs, Youth and Equality organized a conference entitled "Awareness and prevention: a priority against human trafficking", open to the general public.
+In 2022, on the occasion of 25th of November, the Ministry of Social Affairs, Youth and Equality.
+Since 2023, the Ministry of Social Affairs and Public Service organized a conference open to the general public and a specialized training day for significant teams that delved into sexual violence in nightlife contexts.
+Also, in 2022, on the occassion of 18O, international day against human trafficking, the Ministry of Foreign Affairs and the Ministry of Social Affairs, Youth and Equality organized a conference entitled "Awareness and prevention: a priority against human trafficking", open to the general public.
 Also, a specialized in-service training for teams from the court, police forces, immigration department, etc.